-Benjamin Means graduated cum laude from Dartmouth College, and magna cum laude from Michigan Law School, where he was an articles editor for the Michigan Law Review.
+Professor Means graduated cum laude from Dartmouth College in 1995 and magna cum laude from Michigan Law School in 1999.
+He was an articles editor for the Michigan Law Review.

 After law school, Professor Means served as a law clerk to the Honorable Rosemary Pooler of the United States Court of Appeals for the Second Circuit.
 Before joining the faculty at the University of South Carolina School of Law in 2008, he practiced law at Davis Polk & Wardwell LLP and Satterlee Stephens Burke & Burke LLP.